bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 Messages use a common header with a flags/type field.
 This indicates the format of the data after the header.
 Any data beyond the type-specific message body MUST be ignored.
 Future versions of this document may define additional data and this MUST NOT cause older message parsers to break.
 Updated formats that break compatibility with older parsers MUST use a new message type.

 This protocol avoids explicit version numbers.
 It's versioned using message types and flags.
 Flags are used for protocol extensions where a flag can indicate the presence of an optional field.
 A new message type is used when the old message type structure cannot reasonably be extended without breaking older parsers.
 For example, if the probe message in this document changed to use a different key type then older parsers would misinterpret the content of the message.
-A new type would be ignored by older compliant parsers.
+A new type would be ignored by older, compliant parsers.

 Message format:
 ~~~~
  0 1 2 3 4 5 6 7 8 bits
 +-----+---------+~~~~~~~~~~~~~~~~~~~~